GabrielGPeters/GEE-Landsat-Scripts/README.md

 3. PondSurfaceTemperatures
     - Gathers L9 L2 B10 surface temperature estimates at buoy locations in Sandy Pond, NY to compare to on-site surface temperature data for the purpose of determining how accurate the satellite data is

+NOTE:   Each code has a list of imports underneath the comment "IMPORTS".
+If you import those it should clean up the code and go into the top of the script, especially do this for "L9StripeCharacterization"